jjadeb/UBCSalary/README.md

 # Visualizing UBC Salaries: Split by Gender, Department, and Job Title

-The aim of this project is to create a Tableau dashboard for visualizing University of British Columbia (UBC) faculty salaries based on guessed gender, department, and job title.
-A secondary goal is to make sure my data wrangling is reproducible and auditable.
+The aim of this project is to create an exploratory analysis of The University of British Columbia (UBC) faculty salaries based on guessed gender.
+A secondary goal is to make sure my analysis is reproducible and auditable.

+Located in the reports directory, there is a [notebook](reports/UBC_salary_analysis.ipynb) that contains a record of the original data wrangling steps of this project.
+This original analysis contained department and job title information of staff memebrs, and the final exploratory analysis is displayed as a [tableau dashboard](https://public.tableau.com/views/UBCSalariesAllYears/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).
+However, due to copyright the [department and job title data](https://www.directory.ubc.ca/index.cfm) and the scraping script used to obtain the data are not permitted to be published in this repository.
+Therefore, for the sake of reproducibility, I narrowed my scope to focus on the relationship between staff salaries and guessed genders of staff members.

-To prioritize learning, rather than directly requesting salary data from UBC by department, job title, and gender, I will rely on the annual PDF of salary data released by UBC, along with information from UBC's faculty directory and global baby name datasets.
+To prioritize learning, rather than directly requesting salary data from UBC by department and gender, I will rely on the [annual PDF](https://finance.ubc.ca/reporting-planning-analysis/financial-reports) of salary data released by UBC, along with global baby name datasets.
+To learn more about the sources of the datasets, visit the [data](data) folder.

-The project involves several steps: gathering and cleaning salary data, collecting and cleaning department and job title data, making gender predictions for each faculty member, and ultimately visualizing the cleaned data through a Tableau dashboard.
+The project involves several steps: gathering and cleaning salary data, making staff gender predictions using large babyname datasets, using a machine learning model to guess remaining genders, and ultimately visualizing the cleaned data.

 This approach incorporates tasks such as scraping, clustering, and data transformation, offering an in-depth exploration of data manipulation techniques and fostering a comprehensive understanding of the intricacies involved in data wrangling.

-The final Tableau dashboard can be found [here](https://public.tableau.com/views/UBCSalariesAllYears/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).
+# Ethics

 ## Running the Analysis in a Reprodicible Environment